JeanLouisParent/Sortbook-RUST/README.md

 Ensure you have sufficient disk space; the dumps plus the resulting SQLite DB can require tens of gigabytes.

 ### 2) Install Tooling
 You need Python, Rust, and Ollama.
 Below are convenience scripts you can run per platform.
-Adjust to your environment as needed.
+After installing Ollama, pull the model `mistral:7b`.

 Windows (PowerShell):
 ```